U.S. issues first coronavirus workplace guidance to nursing homes

 The agency did not immediately respond to a request for comment.

+AARP, a group that represents seniors, said care facility staff must have personal protective equipment (PPE), which OSHA recommended, as well as “the necessary testing to identify cases and prevent the spread of the virus.”

-Nursing homes account for a large portion of the 83,000 U.S. deaths from COVID-19, the lung disease caused by the novel coronavirus.
-Elderly individuals and people with underlying chronic health conditions are among those at highest risk for severe illness and death.
+Nursing homes account for a large portion of the 85,000-plus here deaths in the United States from COVID-19, the disease caused by the novel coronavirus.
+The elderly and people with underlying chronic health conditions are among those at highest risk for severe illness and death.

 Unions have criticized OSHA for not doing enough to protect workers, who have protested conditions at food-processing plants, warehouses and fast-food restaurants.